build2/libpkg-config/README.md

-# libpkg-config - retrieving compiler/linker flags and other metadata
+# libpkg-config - retrieve compiler/linker flags and other metadata

 The `libpkg-config` library provides a C API for retrieving C-language family compiler/linker flags and other metadata from `pkg-config` files (`.pc`).
 It's